 |6.
 Ink used||Blue ink.||Red ink.|

-Understanding debit note and credit note is very important for any business because at different times, you may need to issue each of these.
+Understanding both is very important for any business because, at different times, you may need to issue each of these.
 While issuing a debit note or credit note, one thing you should remember that you cannot issue a note just like that.
-You should do your own due diligence, see through the goods yourself, and then see whether there’s any other alternative.
+You should do your due diligence, see through the goods yourself, and then see whether there’s any other alternative.

-This has been a guide to differences between Debit Note vs Credit Note, its examples and infographics along with comparison table.
-You may also have a look at the following articles on accounting to learn more about accounting.
+This article has been a guide to Debit Note vs. Credit Note.
+Here we discuss the top differences between them with infographics and comparison table.
+You may also have a look at the following articles to learn more about accounting.